anjalisoni3655/AG-Healthcare/README.md

 A Flutter based application for a hospital in Hyderabad, India, built in collaboration with Students' Web Committee, IIT Guwahati.
 Features include, booking of appointments, chat and video-calling features, and payment for offline visits.
 The app also features, videos and blogs released by the hospital for general awareness.

-Developers - AB Satyaprakash <br>
+Developers - AB Satyaprakash & Anjali Soni
-           - Anjali Soni